OumaimaFiyarhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm is for removing a file example betty file rm -rf allows me to delete even directories cd -  makes me go to the previous directory ls -la . ..
+rm is for removing a file example betty file rm -rf allows me to delete even directories cd -  makes me go to the previous directory ls -al . ..
 List all files in the parent of the working directory in long format